Welcome to Kanbanize

 Use the Dashboard button on the top left side of the board to go back to the entry point of your account and take advantage of the other useful features and options in Kanbanize.

-5. Use the retractable menu to add a predefined or custom widget and customize your dashboard.
+5. Use the retractable menu (5) to add a predefined or custom widget and customize your dashboard by adding colors and backgrounds.
 Through widgets, you can pin important information from your account directly on your dashboard such as: "Overdue cards assigned to you"; "Blocked cards assigned to you", etc.

 The allowed actions and permissions for your user role might differ depending on the user role that has been created for your email.
-Only Administrators and Project Managers can create and modify user roles.
+Only Account Owners and Worksapce Managers can create and modify user roles.